ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 $ ant build-advanced-querymix

 # builds the benchmark driver with basic query mix and queries optimized for GraphDB
-$ ant build-basic-querymix-graphdb
+$ ant build-basic-querymix-virtuoso

 # builds the benchmark driver with advanced query mix and queries optimized for GraphDB
-$ ant build-advanced-querymix-graphdb
+$ ant build-advanced-querymix-virtuoso

 # builds the benchmark driver with basic query mix and queries optimized for Virtuoso
 $ ant build-basic-querymix-virtuoso